-NEW ASU BUSINESS AREA F (18 credit hours)

-Required Classes - Required Classes - 15 hours Hrs
+Required Classes - 15 hours Hrs

-ACCT 2101 Principles of Accounting I 3 3
+ACCT 2101 Principles of Accounting I 3

-ACCT 2102 Principles of Accounting II 3 3
+ACCT 2102 Principles of Accounting II 3

-ECON 2105 Principles of Macroeconomics (if not taken in Area E) 3 3
+ECON 2105 Principles of Macroeconomics (if not taken in Area E) 3

-ECON 2106 Principles of Microeconomics 3 3
+ECON 2106 Principles of Microeconomics 3

+BISE 2010 Fundamentals of Computer Applications 3

+Elective(s)

-BISE 2010 Fundamentals of Computer Applications 3 ACCT 2101, 2102 and ECON 2105, 2106 are required by BOR Elective(s) BUSA 1105 Introduction to Business 3 BISE 2040 Communications for Management 3 If ECON 2105 taken in Area E, take both electives, otherwise, take one. •
+BUSA 1105 Introduction to Business 3

+BISE 2040 Communications for Management 3

+If ECON 2105 taken in Area E, take both electives, otherwise, take one.

-- 10. Recommends that prerequisites for BISE 2010 Fundamentals of Computer Applications be changed to read "READ 0099, ENGL 0099, ENGL 0989 or satisfactory English scores to place into co-requisite remediation or higher; MATH 0099, MATH 0987, MATH 0989 or satisfactory math scores to place into co-requisite remediation or higher": Completed. - 11.
+- 10. Recommends that prerequisites for BISE 2010 Fundamentals of Computer Applications be changed to read "READ 0099, ENGL 0099, ENGL 0989 or satisfactory English scores to place into co-requisite remediation or higher; MATH 0099, MATH 0987, MATH 0989 or satisfactory math scores to place into co-requisite remediation or higher": - 11.
 Recommends continuing to offer the following current ASU and DSC programs at the new ASU: